 Train to gain more mobility through SMR and mobilization at the hip in both flexion and hip external rotation, then test this movement vs. the pattern that needs to be improved.

 Thoracic spine: Extension of the T-spine is an obvious part of the overhead receiving position in the snatch, but it is also a great requirement in the start position at the floor, during the second pull, and again in the receiving position in the clean.
-Limitations in T-spine mobility will put a great stress on the lumbar spine to get extension that it isn’t designed to maintain under loads.
+Limitations in T-spine mobility will put great stress on the lumbar spine to get an extension that it isn’t designed to maintain under loads.

 Shoulder External Rotation: Difficulty in receiving the bar at the chest level leads most to look at the wrist as an area of restriction, but the culprit is typically higher up the chain, at the elbow or shoulder.
-Improving external rotation at the shoulder through targeted mobility will lead to a better racked position.
+Improving external rotation at the shoulder through targeted mobility will lead to a better-racked position.

 Have a clear progression